php-memcached-dev/php-memcached/README.markdown

 source code, the igbinary module must be installed first so that php-memcached can access its C header files.
 Load both modules in your `php.ini` at runtime to begin using igbinary.

+[msgpack](https://msgpack.org) is a faster and more compact data structure representation that is interoperable with msgpack implementations for other languages.
+When installing php-memcached from source code, the msgpack module must be installed first so that php-memcached can access its C header files.
+Load both modules in your `php.ini` at runtime to begin using msgpack.